NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

-    In either case, you will need to know the location and name of the private SSH key created on your computer or downloaded from Red Cloud (see above), the IP address of your instance (found in the Red Cloud OpenStack interface) and the default username on your instance, which is "ubuntu".
+    In either case, you will need to know the location and name of the private SSH key created on your computer or downloaded from Red Cloud (see above), the IP address of your instance (found in the Red Cloud Horizon Web Interface) and the default username on your instance, which is "ubuntu".

     You will know that your login has been successful when the prompt has the form ``ubuntu@instance-name:~$``,